johndeedly/devops-linux/README.md

 - **📁output/📁artifacts/📁pxe** - the produced files for pxe booting are placed here
 - **📁output/📁devops-linux** - the produced virtual machine is placed here
 - **📁output/📁devops-linux/📄devops-linux-x86_64.run.sh** - the main executable script for the produced virtual machine
+- **📁output/📁devops-linux/📄devops-linux-x86_64.gl.sh** - the same as the ".run.sh" version, including support for graphic acceleration (**only** gpu accel, so expect a black screen on bootup)
+- **📁output/📁devops-linux/📄devops-linux-x86_64.pxe.sh** - test pxe booting the router build provided image (after adding an additional socket netdev to ".run.sh")
 - **📄cidata.sh** - preparation script to package the files needed for CIDATA execution of cloud-init
 - **📄pipeline.sh** - this script will start the whole setup pipeline